 To some skeptics, all those ghoulish beings are just psychological tropes, mere projections of an unenlightened mind.
 But like any good teacher, the things that go bump in the night have a way of upending our notions about what we hold to be real and unreal.

-So, fill your oryoki bowls with mini Milky Ways, and descend into the hellish and haunted realms, with these four articles from our archives that highlight the mysterious roles that monsters, specters, ghosts, and zombies played in Buddhist traditions throughout history.
+So, fill your oryoki bowls with mini Milky Ways, and descend into the hellish and haunted realms, with these seven articles from our archives that highlight the mysterious roles that monsters, specters, ghosts, and zombies played in Buddhist traditions throughout history.
 For the easily frightened, we also include a selection of articles about overcoming fear through meditation and Buddhist teachings.
 Happy Halloween!

 Buddhist Halloween Horrors

 - The Monsters of Buddhism—Inside and Out by Julia Hirsch

 An abridged guide to Buddhist monsters and the lessons they hold about the possibility of transformation—such as the child-eating Kishimojin, who eventually purifies her karma and becomes the Buddha-endorsed guardian deity of mothers and children.
 Alternatively, a horror movie with a happy ending.

 - How to Watch a Thai Ghost Movie by May Cat

 A Thai cinephile writes about the karma-fueled haunting of the 2009 Thai horror flick Novice.
 A young man ordains as a novice monk, but is tormented by the misdeeds of his past.
 In the end, the monk gets his due, and the hungry ghosts doom him to life as one of their own.

 - Ghosts, Gods, and the Denizens of Hell by Donald Lopez, Jr.